que-es-markdown

 Since its creation, Markdown has evolved and adapted to new needs and contexts.
 In 2006, a more formal specification called “Markdown Extra” was introduced, which added additional features like tables and term definitions.

 Subsequently, other variants and extensions of Markdown appeared, such as GitHub Flavored Markdown (GFM) and CommonMark.
-These variants aimed to standardize and expand the capabilities of the language.
+These variants sought to standardize and extend the language’s capabilities.

-Let’s look at a short example of text in Markdown format,
+Let’s see a short example of text in Markdown format,

 # Main Title